Geely looks to build battery factory for 42 GWh in China

 At least, this is what local media suggest quoting from Geely’s Chinese WeChat account.
 Plans see two construction phases under the guide of Geely’s new energy and aerospace arm, Geely Technology.
 Stage 1 apparently involves an investment of 8.5 billion yuan (€1.097 billion) with output to reach 12 GWh annually.
 Geely is expected to add the remaining 30GWh capacity in a second phase.
 The plant will ultimately cover around 667 square kilometres.

-Leaning further into the field of speculation – Farasis is a partner for Daimler as well, and Geely is holding shares in the latter.
+Leaning further into the field of speculation – Farasis is also a partner for Daimler and Geely holds shares in the latter.
 The new partnership could quieten rumours of trouble regarding the Daimler-Farasis supply deal.
 Media reports earlier this year had alleged quality problems and missing building permits.
 Both partners had denied the issues at the time.

 What we do know is that Geely has made advances in the battery business.
 Their automobile holding entered into a joint venture with CATL last December.
 The parent company also has plans to integrate sales and marketing of electric vehicles into a new company called Lingling Technologies.
 The latter would be the task to increase sales of Geely own electric vehicles, which so far account for no more than 3% of sales according to Gasgoo.